wcmohr/alfolio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a numbers guy with degrees in Mathematics, Economics, and Accounting as well as a passion for actuarial studies.
-I use data science techniques to answer questions and provide tools that empower rational decision making and have a positive impact on people's health and lives.
+I use data science techniques to answer questions and provide tools that empower rational decision making and have a positive impact on peoples health and lives.